FAIR Fine Art Checklist

 • Capture album hardware, cover material, spine labels, refill packaging, and any paperwork or lab envelope that may help date when the print entered that housing.

-• If multiple photographs in the same album show similar staining, sticking, or yellowing, include one group shot and one comparison shot because pattern repetition can point to album-wide material failure.
+• If multiple photographs in the same album show similar staining, sticking, or yellowing, include one group shot and one comparison shot.
+Repetition can point to album-wide material failure.

 When handling should stop and what to report

-Some combinations of stickiness, odor, and distortion mean the next step is conservation advice before any appraisal photography goes further.
+Some combinations of stickiness, odor, and distortion mean conservation advice should come before more handling.

 • Stop if the plastic lifts image material, if the print crackles or resists movement, or if any corner looks whitened, torn, or already fused to the sleeve or page.